jsermeno/easycert_openssl/README.md

     $ curl -O https://raw.github.com/jsermeno/kerl/master/easycert
     $ chmod a+x easycert

-Add the easycert file to your $PATH
+Add the easycert file to your $PATH.
+Note: openssl command is a prerequisite.

 Usage
 ====